Raiden1411/zabi/.github/CONTRIBUTING.md

 Zabi use mostly auto-generated documentation from its source code.
 If you make a change to the code make sure that to run `zig build docs` in order to update any changes.
 If you create a new file and want to add it to the website make to update `docs/sidebar.ts` to include it.

+This is expected to be changed in the future.

 <div align="right">
   <a href="#basic-guide">&uarr; back to top</a></b>